dtuthill/erdos_AU22_bristlecone/README.md

 1. [combined_collisions_v3.csv](/Dataframe_creation/Dataframes/combined_collisions_v3.csv): All collisions in Greater London from 2005-2018 with an associated aadf count (if matched) and bike lanes.
 This dataset is also stored on Kaggle [here](https://www.kaggle.com/datasets/dtuthill/london-cycling-safety).
 2. [aadf_features_london_colyears.csv](/Dataframe_creation/Dataframes/aadf_features_london_colyears.csv): All aadf counting points in Greater London with associated bike lanes.

-Using these two new datasets, accident counts at each aadf counter point are aggregrated, and a final dataset which lists all aadf counter points in Greater London, their associated bike lanes, and the number of collisions and severity information at each counter point from 2005-2018 is created in [BuildRoadDataframe_v3p1.ipynb](/Dataframe_creation/BuildRoadDataframe_v3p1.ipynb).
+Using these two new datasets, accident counts at each aadf counter point are aggregated, and a final dataset which lists all aadf counter points in Greater London, their associated bike lanes, and the number of collisions and severity information at each counter point from 2005-2018 is created in [BuildRoadDataframe_v3p1.ipynb](/Dataframe_creation/BuildRoadDataframe_v3p1.ipynb).
 This dataset is output as [df_road_v3p1_zeros.csv](/Dataframe_creation/Dataframes/df_road_v3p1_zeros.csv).

 Other datasets found in /Dataframe_creation are:
 1. [aadf_year_meta.csv](/Dataframe_creation/Dataframes/aadf_year_meta.csv): Meta data for dft_traffic_counts_aadf.csv